betterscientificsoftware/bssw.io/CuratedContent/JenkinsCI.md

 # Using Jenkins for Continuous Integration
-Are you familiar with continuous integration using automation servers such as Jenkins?
+Are you familiar with continuous integration using automation servers such as *Jenkins*?
 Learn more about this in the following article.

 Resource information | Details
 :--- | :---